-How to fallback and force BarTender to use the Microsoft Access Database engine driver (OLEDB / JET) in BarTender 2019 Follow
+How to fallback and force BarTender to use the Microsoft Access Database engine driver (OLEDB / JET) in BarTender 2019 and later Follow

-BarTender 2019 will natively read Excel and Access files as long as they are in the current format that Microsoft Office uses.
-Please see What Access and Excel file extensions are compatible with BarTender 2019? for more information.
+Starting with BarTender 2019, BarTender will natively read Excel and Access files as long as they are in the current format that Microsoft Office uses.
+Please see What Access and Excel file extensions are compatible with BarTender 2019 and later? for more information.

 However if something isn't working with the built-in drivers we use or you simply wish to use the JET drivers that were used in BarTender 2016, you have the option to fallback to Microsoft's drivers and force BarTender to use them.

 If you must fall back to using the OLEDB driver for any reason, you will need to have the Microsoft Access Database Driver installed on their system.
 The same rules apply for BarTender 2019 that applied for BarTender 2016 when working with the OLEDB driver: